 Inclusion of science and engineering practices in standards only speak to the types of performances students should be able to demonstrate at the end of instruction of a particular course; the standards do not limit what educators and students should or can be engaged in through a well-rounded curriculum.

 By the end of high school students should have an understanding of and ability to apply each science and engineering practice to understand the world around them.
 Students should have had many opportunities to immerse themselves in the practices and to explore why they are central to the applications of science and engineering.
-Examples of these science and engineering practices include:
+Some examples of these science and engineering practices include:

 define a design problem that involves the development of a process or system with interacting components and criteria and constraints that may include social, technical, and/or environmental considerations;